Carnagion/dissertation/diss/diss.typ

 == Exact Methods <section:exact-methods>

 Exact methods produce a global optimal solution (if possible) to a problem.
-Many exact methods have been introduce in the literature on runway sequencing, including mathematical programming, dynamic programming (DP), and branch-and-bound, which are discussed in detail in the following sections.
+Many exact methods have been introduced in the literature on runway sequencing, including mathematical programming, dynamic programming (DP), and branch-and-bound, which are discussed in detail in the following sections.

 === Mathematical Programming